CallmeNavin/P14_Airbnb-Listings-Bookings-Analysis/README.md

 **A. Project Overview**

 - This project aims to analyze various aspects of the Albany Airbnb market.
-In this version, I'd like to get into 03 main ideas:
+In this version, I'd like to get into an overview of market & focus on a little details to find room for improvement
-  + Listing Characteristics: Overview of the type, size, and features of listings in Albany, helping identify the most common accommodation types and pricing ranges (listings.csv)
-  + Availability & Pricing Trends: Examine how pricing and availability fluctuate over time and across different types of listings (calendar.csv and listings.csv)
-  + Guest Feedback: Sentiment analysis and topic modeling to understand guest satisfaction and common issues (reviews.csv)

 **B. Dataset Information**